mars0i/masonclj/doc/general/ABMsInClojure.md

 This is an ABM library written in Coffeescript.
 I have [experimented](https://github.com/mars0i/clj-agentscript1) a little bit with using it with Clojurescript.
-That seemed pretty easy once I figued out how Agentscript worked.
+That seemed pretty easy once I figured out how Agentscript worked.
 (The docs were not ideal.)
-Agentscript seems like a nice library, but I decided I wanted more than it offerred, and I decided to use a Java library.
+Agentscript seems like a nice library, but I decided I wanted more than it offered, and I decided to use a Java library.